WKU Center for Citizenship & Social Justice

 PS 110 – American National Government, with various

 The essentials of the political system and processes, particularly at the national level, in the United States. *Available Online and On Demand

-SOCL 240 – Global Social Problems, with C. Taylor and D. Lovell
+SOCL 240 – Global Social Problems, with D. Lovell

 Examines causes of and responses to critical social problems in different world regions, with a focus on the dimensions and impacts of globalizations.
 Diverse social theories are applied to interpret problems such as environmental degradation, AIDS, family violence, racism, migration, international poverty, and crime. *Available On Demand

 SOCL 355 Sociology of Gender with S. Groce

 Examination of the social construction of women's and men's roles in society and of the concepts of masculinity and femininity.
 Note: Consent of instructor.